How to Choose the Best Sales Training Company For Your Business

-If the sales training company is conducting the training sessions, you want to make sure the company’s facilitators have experience training in similar situations/settings.
+If the sales training company is conducting the sessions, you want to make sure the company’s facilitators have experience working in similar situations/settings.
 For global companies with sales resources concentrated in various regions, I recommend creating a grid so you can see where you’ll need facilitation assistance and which languages you’ll need to support.
-This will also help you make decisions about whether the training should be delivered in person (are there are enough participants in a region to support onsite delivery?) or whether you should look at virtual instructor-led training for remote regions with fewer participants.
+This will also help you make decisions about whether the training should be delivered in person (are there are enough participants in a region to support onsite delivery?) or whether you should look at virtual instructor-led programs for remote regions with fewer participants.

 On the other hand, if the training is going to be delivered through in-house resources, it is essential to understand the training partner’s licensing terms, train-the-trainer program, and support resources.
 If you need to add more participants than your initial estimate, be sure to ask about licensing terms and any associated fees you might incur